 Similarly, the disproportionate functional load on certain TFs in cancers can be related to an underlying mutational spectrum (signature) influencing their binding sites.
-For instance, the mutational spectrum of motif breaking events observed in SP1 TF binding sites (TFBS) suggests major contribution from C>T and C>A mutation (Fig 4b).
+For instance, the mutational spectrum of motif breaking events observed in SP1 TFBS suggests major contribution from C>T and C>A mutations (Fig 4b).
 In contrast, motif-breaking events at TFBS of HDAC2 and EWSR1 have relatively uniform mutational profiles.
-Similarly, comparing the signature composition of low and high impact SNVs in certain cancer-cohorts can help us to distinguish between mutational processes that generate distinct variant impact classes.
+In addition, comparing the signature composition of low and high impact SNVs in certain cancer-cohorts can help us to distinguish between mutational processes that generate distinct variant impact classes.
 We observed distinct signature distributions for the low and high impact non-coding passengers for multiple cancer cohorts including Liver-HCC, Prost-AdenoCA and Kidney-RCC.
 For instance, in the Kidney-RCC cohort, although the majority of passenger variants can be explained by signature 5, high impact passengers have a higher fraction of SNVs explained by signature 4 (Fig4c).
-Moreover, we also observed cancers showing microsatellite instability (MSI) due to failure of DNA mismatch repair, have a higher percentage of high impact non-coding passengers (Fig4c).
-Our findings suggest that various mutational processes shape and disproportionally burden cancer genomes.
+Finally, we also observed that cancers showing microsatellite instability (MSI), due to failure of DNA mismatch repair, have a higher percentage of high impact non-coding passengers (Fig4d) compared to microsatellite stable (MSS) cancer samples.
+Collectively, these findings suggest that various mutational processes shape and disproportionally burden cancer genomes.